urbaman/HomeLab/Kubernetes/Automation/Gitlab/readme.md

 - gitlab-backup-storage
 - gitlab-tmp-storage

+Create an Access Key in Minio tenant, use it in the following settings

 Create a secret with the Minio connection specs (object-storage, config) for all of the buckets but registry and backup.

 ```yaml